-The Random Access RU Number subfield indicates the number of contiguous RUs allocated for UORA.
-The value of the Random Access RU Number subfield is equal to the number of contiguous random access RUs minus one.
+The Number of RA-RU subfield indicates the number of contiguous RUs allocated for UORA.
+The value of the Number of RA-RU subfield is equal to the number of contiguous random access RUs minus one.
 The starting spatial stream and the number of spatial streams of the HE TB PPDU transmitted on each random access RU are 1.(#3215, #9333, #9969)

-The No Further RA RU subfield is set to 1 to indicate that random access RUs are not allocated in subsequent Trigger frames that are sent before either the end of the current TWT SP or the end of the current TXOP in the case of no TWT SP.(#6042, #6053)
+The No Further RA-RU subfield is set to 1 to indicate that random access RUs are not allocated in subsequent Trigger frames that are sent before either the end of the current TWT SP or the end of the current TXOP in the case of no TWT SP.(#6042, #6053)

 The Target RSSI subfield of the User Info field indicates the target receive signal power averaged over the AP's antenna connectors for the HE TB PPDU(#8576) that is the response to the Trigger frame(#9993).
 The resolution for the Target RSSI subfield in the User Info field is 1 dB.
 The Target RSSI subfield encoding is defined in Table 9-25i (Target RSSI subfield encoding).